elytra/Concrete/README.md

 Contains a set of method invokers, field accessors, and class instanciators that take advantage of MethodHandles when they are available.

+### Config
+Adds a dead-simple annotation-based configuration system, similar to the Network module.

 ## Depending on Concrete

 Concrete *must* be shaded into the jar and will throw an exception at runtime if